'We're sick of it': Anger over killing of George Floyd shatters US

+Unrest erupted in at least 30 US cities over the death of unarmed black man George Floyd at the hands of police.

+Twelve states have activated their state national guards as vandalism, looting and fires spread across multiple cities.

-Americans woke up to cities burned, shops looted and the name of George Floyd, the man killed in an altercation with a police officer, graffitied and memorialised on buildings and cars across the nation.
+Americans woke up to cities burned, shops looted and the name of Floyd graffitied and memorialised on buildings and cars across the nation.

-However, something else happened as dawn broke.
-A twist to the unrest, as an army of people emerged to help clear up the charred and glass strewn streets with images on social media of even children helping in the effort.
+However, something else happened in at least some areas as dawn broke: A twist to the unrest, as an army of people emerged to help clear up the charred and glass strewn streets with images on social media of even children helping in the effort.

 The night of unrest was fueled by rage over police mistreatment of African Americans; destroyed businesses, damaged landmarks and raised tensions across a divided nation to the boiling point.